awesto/cookiecutter-django-shop/README.md

 only English and German are configured, but this can easily be changed by adopting the LANGUAGE parameters in the project's `settings.py`.

-By answering the Cookiecutter builder with YES to `use_paypal`, **PayPal** support is added to the project.
-Currently this is not tested, so please be careful.
+By answering the Cookiecutter builder with YES to `use_paypal`, [PayPal](https://www.paypal.com/) support is added to the project.
+You have to apply for PayPal credentials and add them to your environment or into the project's `settings.py`.

 By answering the Cookiecutter builder with YES to `use_stripe`, [Stripe](https://stripe.com/) support is added to the project.
 Currently you may use the sandbox credentials provided with the demo, but feel free to apply for your own